 The following uniform policy will be in effect for the current school year.
 Uniforms will be worn starting the first day of school.
-Students must have a neat appearance, which includes proper hygiene, grooming and cleanliness (see dress-code details, pg.
-21).
+Students must have a neat appearance, which includes proper Page 56 of 66 hygiene, grooming and cleanliness (see "Dress Code" section of this handbook for more details).